 How you may feel after a stem cell transplant

 Stem cell transplants affect people in different ways.
 How you feel depends on:

-- The doses of treatment you had before the transplant
+- the doses of treatment you have before the transplant

 Since people respond to stem cell transplants in different ways, your doctor or nurses cannot know for sure how the procedure will make you feel.

 Whether or not you can work during a stem cell transplant may depend on the type of job you have.
 The process of a stem cell transplant, with the high-dose treatments, the transplant, and recovery, can take many months.
 You will be in and out of the hospital during this time.
 Even when you are not in the hospital, sometimes you will need to stay near it, rather than staying in your own home.

 You will be more tired and your ability to concentrate on work may be affected.
 You will be visiting the hospital two or three times a week after discharge.
 You may need to spend a few hours in the hospital for blood or platelet transfusions or replacing minerals in your body.

 So, if your job allows, you may want to arrange to work remotely part-time.
 Many employers are required by law to change your work schedule to meet your needs during cancer treatment.
 Talk with your employer about ways to adjust your work during treatment.
 You can learn more about these laws by talking with a social worker.

 For more information about working with cancer and your legal rights, see Going Back to Work.

 Stem cell transplants in clinical trials